 The Lake Ontario Atlantic Salmon Restoration Program has been described as a cornerstone of the province’s biodiversity strategy, and the signs are there that the program is succeeding in restoring Atlantic Salmon to Lake Ontario and its tributaries.

-The program is structured in five-year phases.
 Phase I, completed in early 2011, saw more than 2.5 million fish stocked into three target tributaries (Credit River, Duffins Creek, Cobourg Brook), nearly 100 habitat projects completed, and thousands of students and volunteers engaged in the process of returning Atlantic Salmon to our waters.
 Just four years into the project, the first wild-born Atlantic Salmon in over 110 years was recorded in one of the target tributaries.

 Phase II was launched in May, 2011, with a new major sponsor in Ontario Power Generation, and a new partner in TD Friends of the Environment.
 The LCBO continued to contribute to the restoration effort in Phase II, and Fleming College raised thousands of Atlantic Salmon in their school hatchery.
 Fisheries and Oceans Canada, Trout Unlimited Canada, Ontario Streams, Great Lakes Fishery Commission, Canadian Sportfishing Industry Association, Transport Canada and four Conservation authorities; Toronto and Region, Ganaraska, Credit Valley, and Halton, provided financial or in-kind support.
 Many community groups and individual landowners continued to pitch in, and across southern Ontario, over 8,000 students raised a year Atlantic Salmon in their classrooms, with help from Let’s Talk Science and the Toronto Zoo.